-The term 'Prudential Financial' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Prudential Financial' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Prudential Financial proves to be a Fortune 500 company and Fortune Global 500 firm based in the United States.
 This company’s hundreds of subsidiaries deliver insurance, financial services and products, and investment management for institutional and retail level clients living in the U.S. and more than thirty different nations.
 Among their mainstay services and products they offer are annuities, life insurance, mutual funds, retirement investments and pension products, stocks and bonds securities broker services, asset management and administration, and even residential and commercial real estate (in a number of American states).

 Prudential Financial has impressive operations beyond the United States, in Europe, Asia, and Latin America.
 Their main operations fall into the two divisions of Financial Services Businesses and Closed Block Business.
 They deliver these extensive services and products to both institutional and individual clients utilizing financial services industry- based distribution channels.
 With over $2 trillion worth of life insurance holdings, the company is well-known and -regarded throughout the world by its Rock of Gibraltar logo.
 The global multinational corporation numbered 48,384 employees back in 2014.
 They are headquartered in the Prudential Plaza in Newark, New Jersey.